JRH89/techub-battles/FIREBASE_SETUP.md

 # Firebase Setup for TecHub Battles

 ## Overview
-Battle results are stored in Firebase Firestore for leaderboard tracking.
+Firebase Firestore serves two critical functions in TecHub Battles:
+1. **Battle Result Storage** - Immutable battle records for leaderboard tracking
+2. **Intelligent Caching Layer** - Fighter data and sync status for offline capability and performance

 This keeps battle data separate from the main Rails database and allows for high-volume writes without impacting the main app.

 ## Setup Steps